The part now needs to be slit so as to provide adjustment for the fit between it

 If you do not have a rear toolpost this is not a task that should be attempted with

 a top slide mounted parting tool so it will be a case of manually sawing the part.

-hold the part with the boss in the three jaw but this may mark the machined surface,
+hold the part with the boss in the three jaw but this may mark the machined surface.

-the choice is yours.
 Finish by drilling and taping the 7BA hole.